celo-org/docs/docs/celo-codebase/protocol/transactions/escrow.md

 The contract provides two options for claiming an escrowed payment:

-1. using the recipient's phone number as proof of identity, and
+1. using the recipient's phone number as proof of identity[^1], and
 2. using a secret private key as proof of identity.

 The payments are stored in the contract and can be withdrawn by the recipient or the sender (more in this below).

+[^1]: Here we focus on phone numbers for simplicity, but for completeness, any proof of identity can be used and escrow payments can be keyed any generic `identifier` can be used.
+So for example, an escrow payment could be mapped to

 ## Payment flows